jdittrich/userNeedResearchBook/text/prepareTheResearch.md

 Nevertheless, only doing research on very few users will restrict the variance of data — like noticing that there may be several ways to do something.
 As well, you might not see which patterns are consistent among several people and which vary—which would certainly be impossible if you only had one or two participants.
 However, despite the constraints of such small samples they can still lead the helpful insights.

 When estimating how many participants you need, consider how much time or money you can spend on doing the research.
 Each additional participant gives you additional data and a broader view on your possible users.
-However, each research session needs time do and adds to the amount of data to be analyzed—so plan accordingly.
+However, each research session needs time do and adds to the amount of data to be analyzed.

 An efficient way of involving the “right” amount of participants is doing your research iteratively: start with two or three participants and analyze the data (how this is done is described in the section on [Analyzing Data](#Analysis))